endreszabo/emuserema/README.md

 - [ ] Support OpenSSL as redirect method (for routing cleartext TCP sessions based on SNI header)
 - [ ] Support for a general TCP service for use with stunnel / haproxy / socat
 - [ ] Support for mosh
-- [ ] Use a templating engine to generate SSH configuration and HTML files
+- [ ] Use a templating engine to generate HTML files
 - [ ] Tests ;)
 - [ ] Host key management
 - [ ] Cross world via references